What is a Fraud Analyst?

 A fraud analyst investigates forgery and theft within customer accounts on behalf of a bank or a financial institution.

-They track and monitor a bank’s transactions and activity that comes through individual accounts, identify and trace any suspicious or high-risk transactions, determine if there is improper activity involved, and determine if there is any risk to the bank or its customers.
+Fraud analysts will track and monitor a bank’s transactions and activity that comes through individual accounts, identify and trace any suspicious or high-risk transactions, determine if there is improper activity involved, and determine if there is any risk to the bank or its customers.